 Personal work-related grievances

-a) It includes information about misconduct, or information about misconduct includes or is accompanies by a personal- work-related grievance (mixed report);
+- The personal work-related grievance includes information about misconduct, or information about misconduct includes or is accompanied by a personal- work-related grievance (a mixed report);

-c) You have suffered from or have been threatened with detriment for making a disclosure; or
+- You have suffered from or have been threatened with detriment or retaliation for making a disclosure; or

-To qualify for protection under this Policy, you must make your disclosure directly to an Eligible Recipient1.
+To qualify for protection under this Standard and under the Corporations Act, you must make your disclosure directly to an Eligible Recipient1.

 You can make a disclosure through the Ethics Help Line, operated by members of the Ethics Office or the Ethics Hot Line, an independent hotline workflow administrator.
 Reports made to the Ethics Help Line and Ethics Hot Line are taken seriously and investigated fully.
 You can remain anonymous and your confidentiality will be protected to the fullest extent possible.